 Baby I can’t stand to see you happy/More than I hate to see you sad

 The song is odd, fitting considering the title, but the catchy nature of the instrumentation is definitely at odds with the melancholy lyrics.
-The masculine ego solemnly mourns a borderline emotionally abusive relationship with a wink to his feminine pop sensibilities; “I Could Never Take the Place of Your Man” concluding the underlying arc of acceptance and relationships.
-After a record of gloom and discovery and a side of reflection on relationships and acceptance, it’s energizing to hear those power chords spring from Prince’s guitar on the closest thing to The Minneapolis Sound since “Raspberry Beret” stretched the constraints of the sound to their limits.
-This stretch of the record I believe is more so for Wendy & Lisa, but as I stated before, they are not the primary focus.
+The masculine ego solemnly mourns a borderline emotionally abusive relationship with a wink to his feminine pop sensibilities; “I Could Never Take the Place of Your Man” concludes the underlying arc of acceptance and relationships.
+After a record of gloom and discovery and a side of reflection on relationships and acceptance, it’s energizing to hear those power chords spring from Prince’s guitar on the closest thing to the Minneapolis sound since “Raspberry Beret” stretched the constraints of the sound to their limits.
+I believe this stretch of the record is more so for Wendy & Lisa, but as I stated before, they are not the primary focus.
 Susannah is still a part of the process of course, but when constructing a record, much thought is put into the track list.
-Things need to sound organic; flow naturally, and Dream Factory, Camille, and Crystal Ball were also sequenced in this fashion.
-Circumstances were different for every configuration, and the intentions behind each were slightly edited from the previous vision each time, but underlying intentions of these tracks when sequenced in a clever way, are ironically, very open.
+Things need to sound organic and flow naturally, and Dream Factory, Camille, and Crystal Ball were also sequenced in this fashion.
+Circumstances were different for every configuration, and the intentions behind each were slightly edited from the previous vision each time, but the underlying intentions of these tracks when sequenced in a clever way, are ironically, very open.

-I once joked to my friend that side four of this record was “o.p.”, or overpowered, for those who aren’t privy.
-It may come off as rhetoric, but this three song stretch really is some of the best music you will hear committed to record.
-Once the extended breakdown and jam of “I Could Never Take the Place of Your Man” that’s been stolen from the public in subsequent re-releases has ended; you’re flipping the record over, curious how he intends to close such a magnificent record, and then gradually the subdued strumming to some beautiful acoustic guitar work for “The Cross” snatches your attention, and then refuses to relent for the ensuing side of music.
+I once joked to my friend that side four of this record was “o.p.,” or overpowered, for those who aren’t privy.
+It may come off as rhetoric, but this three-song stretch really is some of the best music you will hear committed to record.
+Once the extended breakdown and jam of “I Could Never Take the Place of Your Man” that’s been stolen from the public in subsequent re-releases has ended, you’re flipping the record over, curious how he intends to close such a magnificent record.
+Gradually, the subdued strumming to the beautiful acoustic guitar work for “The Cross” snatches your attention, and refuses to relent for the ensuing side of music.

 Until the end of time, I’ll be there for you/You own my heart and mind, I truly adore you/If God one day struck me blind, your beauty I’ll still see/Love is too weak to define just what you mean to me